akontaxis/HackYrNews/README.md

 3) stability.py contains tools for comparing assessing the stability of the fitted word2vec model with respect to initial condition and number of training epochs.

+4) the app folder contains all files for the app, including the front end and some helper functions needed for sorting recommendations.